 The New Construction Program process and the requirements of the United States Green Building Council's (USGBC's) Leadership in Energy and Environmental Design (LEED) Energy and Atmosphere (EA) Credit 2 - Optimize Energy Performance guideline requirements are similar.
-However, LEED BD+C v4 EAc2 bases its percentage of energy savings above ASHRAE 90.1-2010 off of total energy costs, including both electricity and natural gas utility rates.
-The SRP New Construction Program uses only electricity usage (kWh) to determine the percentage of savings that exceed ASHRAE 90.1-2013, while associated fossil fuel energy (e.g., natural gas) savings for identified EEMs are only included in the reports for informational purposes.
+LEED BD+C v4 EAc2 provides ASHRAE 90.1-2016 Normative Appendix G Performance Rating Method as a compliance path to estimate percentage improvement beyond ASHRAE 90.1-2016 using metrics of cost or greenhouse gas (GHG) emissions..
+In alignment with LEED, the SRP New Construction Program uses metrics of cost to determine the percentage improvement beyond ASHRAE Standard 90.1-2016.